ulthiel/Champ/Readme.md

     [ 0  1]
 ```

-You can load all sorts of reflections groups with the following commands:

-* ExceptionalComplexReflectionGroup (groups G4 to G37 in Shephard–Todd notation)
-* SymmetricReflectionGroup
-* TypeBReflectionGroup
-* TypeDReflectionGroup
-* DihedralReflectionGroup
-* CyclicReflectionGroup
-* ImprimitiveReflectionGroup (groups G(m,p,n) in Shephard–Todd notation)

 Note: I have not imported all the data for all possible groups; my main focus were the exceptional groups.
-More data can always be added to the database of course.
+More data can always be added to the database with the export/import programs in the directory ```Champ-DB/Tools```.

 <a name="che"></a>